THE GOALS FOR RESPONDING TO BOTH ASSOCIATE AND PARTICIPATING ENTRIES:

 The two most common complaints about responses are:

 - Design and technical elements are glossed over, ignored, or merely an afterthought.
-Maybe it’s a good idea to START with them?!
+It may be a good idea to START with them.

 - Nothing of substance is really offered.
 The response was merely a bunch of platitudes: “Gosh, it was great and I really liked it.”
 Even if the show WAS terrific, be sure you are specific and give them something of substance to consider and talk about later.

 - Each Associate entry may receive up to two Irene Ryan nominations.
 Some schools may choose only one candidate.